janpstrunn/zk/README.md

 Flags:
   -h            Displays this message and exits
   --help        Displays this message and exits
-  -n            Do not edit the note after creation
+  -n            Do not edit
+  -t TEMPLATE   Select a template
   -w            Search workspaces
 ```